 Master of Intellectual Property Law at The University of Technology Sydney (Australia)

-Heather joined the CIPA Informals Committee in 2021 as the Education Coordinator.
-She also represents student members on the CIPA Education Committee.
+Heather was a member of the CIPA Informals Committee in from 2021 to 2023 as the Education Coordinator.
+She also represented student members on the CIPA Education Committee and in the Patent Examination Board Candidate Consultative Committee.

 Heather regularly attends IP Inclusive events.